 This rule does not apply to prison or jail population cost estimates required by §§ 2-9-33 and 2-9-34.
+However, if the Legislature enacts legislation that would repeal the provisions of §§ 2-9-33 and 2-9-34 during the Ninety-eighth Session, then starting on the effective date of that legislation, this rule applies to fiscal notes pertaining to prison or jail cost estimates.

-6C-1.1.
+- 6C-1.1.
 Request for fiscal note or prison or jail population cost estimate by any member.
-A fiscal note or prison or jail population cost estimate may be requested by:

-- (1) The presiding officer when a bill, amendment, or resolution is introduced; - (2) The chair of the standing committee possessing the bill, amendment, or resolution;

-- (3) A majority vote of the standing committee possessing the bill, amendment, or resolution; or - (4) A legislator, if the legislator is supported by a vote of one-fifth of the body before the second reading of the bill or resolution.
+A fiscal note or prison or jail population cost estimate may be requested by: - (1) The presiding officer when a bill, amendment, or resolution is introduced; - (2) The chair of the standing committee possessing the bill, amendment, or resolution; - (3) A majority vote of the standing committee possessing the bill, amendment, or resolution; or - (4) A legislator, if the legislator is supported by a vote of one-fifth of the body before the second reading of the bill or resolution. - 6C-1.2.

-6C-1.2.
 Certain bills require fiscal note.
-The Director of the Legislative Research Council shall prepare a fiscal note for any bill which amends session law to affect the General Appropriations Act enacted in a prior legislative session.
+The Director of the Legislative Research Council shall prepare a fiscal note for any bill which amends session law to affect the General Appropriations Act enacted in a prior legislative session. - 6C-1.3.

-6C-1.3.
 Prison or jail population cost estimates.
 A prison or jail population cost estimate may be requested pursuant to Joint Rule 6C-1.1 for any bill or amendment with a Class 1 misdemeanor penalty that may impact the state prison or county jail population.
 The cost estimate shall be prepared pursuant to §§2-9-33 and 2-9-34.

-6C-2.
+However, if the Legislature enacts legislation that would repeal the provisions of §§ 2-9-33 and 2-9-34 during the Ninety-eighth Session, then starting on the effective date of that legislation, the cost estimate shall be prepared pursuant to Joint Rule 6C-1. - 6C-2.
 Deferral of bills without fiscal note.
 The bill or resolution for which a fiscal note has been requested shall include a notation of the requirement on the Legislative Research Council internet site for the bill or resolution.
 The completed fiscal note shall be displayed on the Legislative Research Council internet site before the bill or resolution may be placed on the second reading calendar.
-However, the presiding officer may place the bill or resolution on the second reading calendar if the presiding officer determines a fiscal note is no longer required.
+However, the presiding officer may place the bill or resolution on the second reading calendar if the presiding officer determines a fiscal note is no longer required. - 6C-3.

-6C-3.
 Displaying fiscal note to bill or resolution.
-If a fiscal note is available, it shall be displayed on the Legislative Research Council internet site for the bill or resolution.
+If a fiscal note is available, it shall be displayed on the Legislative Research Council internet site for the bill or resolution. - 6C-4.

-6C-4.
 Retirement system actuarial statement.
 Each bill introduced affecting the benefits payable by the state or a local government retirement system shall have an actuarial statement displayed on the Legislative Research Council internet site for the bill.
 The actuarial statement shall be requested from the governing board of the retirement system affected and the statement shall identify the costs of the proposed change in the law as stated by the actuary for the affected retirement plan.
 If there is a doubt as to the need for an actuarial statement, the presiding officer shall make the final decision.
 After the bill is introduced, the actuarial statement shall be displayed on the Legislative Research Council internet site for the bill.